BardisRenos/AtosTest/README.md

     Non Issue:
         A bit more code to do (sometimes it can be just a copy of an entity) ++:
-        More flexible in the Businness Lyaer to add data Separate
+        More flexible in the Business Lyaer to add data Separate

 ### Validation

-In order to validate that the attributes of a User object, should use `@Valid` as a parameter.
+To validate the attributes of a User object, should use `@Valid` as a parameter.

 ```java
 @PostMapping("/user")